shipnow/docs/README.md

 mechanism.

-Users will provide their username and password, which you will then exchange for a `Token` by posting these to `/user/authentication`.
-This token should be included in every request header to operate on behalf of the user (inside the `Authorization` header):
+Users will provide their username and password, which you will then exchange for a `Token` by `POST`ing to `/user/authentication`, using HTTP Basic Authentication (as defined in [rfc2617][rfc2617]).
+This will return the entire user object, which contains the user's token:

+    {
+        "id": 1,
+        "email": "hugo@barrera.io",
+        "token": "VXyuYdTflB9NY1KUMfcddDcAJeye4vfAv7cZg8m7qDNmhuZ3V6",
+        "type": "human",
+        "description": "Hugo",
+        "role": "admin",
+        "account": {},
+        "avatar_url": null
+    }

+This token should be included in every request header to operate on behalf of the user, inside the `Authorization` header as follows:

     Token token=gNGQNzZ2muAdRKZT3miNccnwYxSrZ6zl2t1B6l6tcHpUw00pok